Gabby Epstein Flaunts Her Bodacious Booty In Cheeky Panties

 The photo showed Epstein leaning over a kitchen counter as the photographer captured her from behind, framing her tight booty.
 She arched her back deeply, further emphasizing her derriere.

-One of the cupboard doors was open as she stretched her arm to grab a box of Apple Jack’s.
-Epstein indicated via the tag that the photo was taken by the photographer known simply as Clint.
+One of the cupboard doors was open as she stretched her arm to grab a box of Apple Jacks.
+Epstein indicated in a tag that the photo was taken by the photographer known simply as Clint.

 Epstein sizzled in a pair of light pink underwear boasting a thong back and cheeky design that hugged her curvy hips.
 On her torso, she wore a white cropped top that bared her midriff.